rycolos/Direwrite/README.md

 # Direwrite
-E-ink display for Direwolf
+E-ink display for Direwolf APRS decoding on Raspberry Pi Zero

 ## Requirements
+All references to `gktnc` should be replaced with your home directory.
+All scrips and instructions assume this repo is cloned into your home directory.

 Designed for Pi Zero W and Papirus 2" E-ink display.

-* Direwolf TNC - See https://k5eok.org/2021/01/19/aprs-digipeater-igate-with-direwolf-entry-level/ for a good guide
+* Direwolf TNC set up for APRS - See https://k5eok.org/2021/01/19/aprs-digipeater-igate-with-direwolf-entry-level/ for a good guide.
+You must configure daily logging with `LOGDIR /home/gktnc/direwolf-logs` (where `gktnc` is replaced with your home directory) in your `direwolf.conf` file.
 * Papirus with Python 3 API - See https://github.com/PiSupply/PaPiRus

 ```